-Other details seem less essential: you sign electronically on a screen with instructions in German or English; the statements, English-only, are written on slate-coloured walls in large, stern serif font; there’s a thin-feeling detail about how participants can elect to contact one another at a later date.
+Other details seem less essential: you sign electronically on a screen with instructions in German or English; the statements, English-only, are displayed on slate-coloured walls in a large, stern-looking serif font; there’s a thin-feeling detail about how participants can elect to contact one another at a later date.
 At each of three circular reception desks stands a helpful, human receptionist: an interface of personal and institutional authority that seems under-explored.
 But let’s start with what Piper intends to say with this piece.

-When we were young, we were taught to use the caveat ‘I feel like …’ in order to express ‘real’ experiences that were difficult to demonstrate, such as pain caused by others.
-Others can argue facts, but not our feelings, the reasoning went.
-Whereas such formulations purport to communicate real inner experience, they do so through a shielded, defensive individualism.
-Accordingly: when we say that ‘feelings are facts’, we corrode our trust in the interpersonal task of correlating personal experience with a shared, externalizable one (another synonym for truth).
-Today’s assaults on truth and appeals to feeling are a denial that this ‘we’ of shared experience is still – was ever – in existence.
+We use the caveat ‘I feel like …’ in order to express experiences that are difficult to demonstrate, such as pain caused by others.
+Others can argue facts, but not our feelings, the reasoning goes.
+Whereas such formulations purport to communicate inner experience, they do so through a shielded, defensive individualism.
+Accordingly, when we say that ‘feelings are facts’, we corrode our trust in the interpersonal task of correlating personal experience with a shared, externalizable one (another synonym for truth).
+Today’s assaults on truth and appeals to feeling are a denial of this ‘we’ of shared experience.

-In 2008, while in Germany, Piper learned she was on the US government’s Suspicious Traveller watch-list.
-Her protest – a refusal to return to the US – saw her stripped of her philosophy tenure at Wesleyan.
+In 2008, while in Germany, Piper learned she was on the US government’s Suspicious Traveller watchlist.
+Her protest – a refusal to return to the US – saw her stripped of her philosophy tenure at Wesleyan University.
 In the introduction to her book’s second volume (which was republished in 2012, but remains open-source), Piper writes of being ‘gently eased out of the United States, gently eased out of my tenured full professorship […] or any remaining status in that professional hierarchy’.
-Seen in 2017, Piper’s work at Hamburger Bahnhof represents another form of publishing, in that rich, civic sense of ‘making public’.
-In its quiet deception and transpersonal acuity, the work should be seen within a tradition of civil disobedience: a tradition that must trust there is a future to invest in.
-And that’s a trust that’s worth rebuilding.
+In 2017 at Hamburger Bahnhof, Piper’s work represents another form of publishing, in that rich, civic sense of ‘making public’.
+In its quiet deception and transpersonal acuity, the work should be interpreted within a tradition of civil disobedience: a tradition that must trust there is a future to invest in. it’s a trust that’s worth rebuilding.